Fort Smith National Historic Site: History

 The site was established in 1961 in order to protect the remains of two 19th-century U.S. military forts, including a building that once housed the United States District Court for the Western District of Arkansas, which had jurisdiction over federal cases in Indian Territory.
 Fort Smith was also notable as a major stop for the Choctaw and Cherokee people along the "Trail of Tears." during the period of Indian Removal from the Southeast.
 It was designated a National Historic Landmark in 1961.

 The original fort was established on December 25, 1817, by Major William Bradford in order to maintain harmony between the local Osage Indians, who had long been dominant in this territory, and a band of Cherokee who had migrated west, under pressure from European Americans, from their traditional territory in the Southeast.
 This time would later be historically referenced as the "First Fort."
 It ended in 1824 when the U.S. Army abandoned Fort Smith after constructing Fort Gibson further west.

 As a result of the increased tensions Indians following the Indian Removal Act of 1830, and local white settlers who encroached on their territory, the U.S. Army created a second Fort Smith in 1838 near the original's ruins.
 This is the beginning of the historical "Second Fort" period.
 During General Zachary Taylor's command of the fort in the 1840s, it became a supply depot for other forts within the Indian Territory.
 It was captured during the Civil War from Confederate forces in 1863 by Union troops.
 The majority of the Cherokee and other Five Civilized Tribes had initially allied with the Confederacy, and supplied warriors to its forces.
 The fort continued in use as a supply depot to other forts in the region until it was no longer occupied in an official capacity by 1871; historically the end of the "Second Fort" era.

-As often happened, a small town developed around the fort, with people attracted for business.
-In addition, court operations continued at a courthouse built in town for the United States District Court for the Western District of Arkansas, which presided over the western half of Arkansas and all of Indian Territory.
-It was first held at the fort, as noted above.
-The first federal district judge here was Isaac C. Parker, who presided over the court from 1875 to 1896.